ArminJo/Talkie/README.md

  - Edit concatenation : insert concatenation after by adding a name; then insert phrase and press OK
  - Format it by choosing the first line in the format menu : LPC 10V, 4UV

-Another way to generate the LPC data is to use the python script at https://github.com/ptwz/python_wizard

 ## Schematic for voltmeter example
 ![Fritzing schematic for voltmeter example](https://github.com/ArminJo/Talkie/blob/master/extras/TalkieVoltmeter_Steckplatine.png)